criticalreading/criticalreading.github.io/spring2021.md

 #### Secondary Resources

-* A clip of Hannah Arendt discussing labor and consumption, and the "dethroning" of the importance of the political by the modern period, which she associates with the breakdown of tradition and the resulting rootlessness and loneliness of the masses in the modern world.
-This is from a 1964 interview with Günter Gaus.
+* In a 1964 interview with Günter Gaus, Hannah Arendt discusses labor and consumption and the dethroning of the importance of the political by the modern period, which she associates with the breakdown of tradition and the resulting rootlessness and loneliness of the masses in the modern world.

 <div class="h_iframe" align="center">
 <iframe width="auto" height="auto" src="https://www.youtube.com/embed/MgzRY23qeYs" frameborder="0" allowfullscreen></iframe>